 Not every small business is the same, either.
 Your transaction volume, where and how you sell, and even what Point of Sale (POS) hardware you already have will all impact which credit card processor will benefit you.
 If your small business is relatively new, you’ll also want the flexibility to try out card processors without being locked into a contract.

 Having researched dozens of services, I’ve compiled a list of the best credit card processing companies for small businesses.
-Whether you’re looking to grow your business or just want to find a better payment processing deal, keep on reading for my recommendations.

 What We Look For in the Best Credit Card Processors for Small Businesses